 The Bnext let an abundance of light in, while the Merge actually did a fantastic job of blocking light, only rivaled by the Samsung Gear VR.
 The Bnext had the widest field of view out of this group of two, followed by the Merge.

-The Merge had alright viewing quality, with the image being slightly zoomed in and the text shown always exhibited some slight distortion.
+The Merge had alright viewing quality, with the image being slightly zoomed in and the text is shown with some sort of small distortion.
 The Bnext was much worse, showing even more distortion.

 Rounding out the back of the pack, the Canbor earned a 2 out of 10 for its relatively poor performance.
-This headset lets in about the same amount of light as the Bnext, but is very hard to adjust to see clearly, showing tons of distortion in text and usually causing a decent amount of eye strain when trying to focus on an aspect of the image.
+This headset lets in about the same amount of light as the Bnext, but is very hard to adjust to correctly set the focal adjustment, causing tons of distortion to any text shown and usually ending with eye strain and a solid headache.
 The Canbor does have a decently wide field of view, but it's hard to overcome its abysmal viewing quality.

 Ranking next in our review, our Comfort rating metric accounts for 20% of the total score.
 While all of the headsets will feel slightly awkward and foreign at first, this feeling dissipates rapidly with the more comfortable headsets, while other models just never really felt that comfortable.
 They would be fine for a short experience or two, but would severely detract from the virtual reality if worn for long periods of time.
 To determine scores for this metric, we compared how each headset felt on your face, whether or not it made your face sweaty, and if there was sufficient room to wear glass.
 The chart below shows how each model stacked up.